Nutzzz/SpinnakerAdventure/README.md

 ##### AMB\\HOSPITL

-So, taking the first location of "Nine Princes in Amber" as an example:
+So, taking the first location of *Nine Princes* as an example:

 ![screenshot](images/amb-ibm-screenshot.png "Nine Princes in Amber for IBM PC screenshot")